Yellow Rose Tattoos

 Realistic yellow rose tattoos are made to appear as though a photograph of the gorgeous flower has been printed right onto your skin.

-Suitable for any size, you could have this tattooed just about anywhere on your body.
+Suitable for any size, you could have a realistic rose tattoo just about anywhere on your body.

 - Yellow Rose with Lettering Tattoos